 “What do I need to put on my business cards?”
-This is one of the most asked questions at Essential Print Services.
+This one of the most asked questions at Essential Print Services.
 Here, Yvonne reveals her top tips for business cards (5-minute read):

-After 18 years of creating artwork files for print, I must have supplied thousands of business cards proofs.
+After over 20 years of creating artwork files for print, I must have supplied thousands of business cards proofs.

 Using this experience, here are my top ten tips on what to include on a business card.

 1) Your Name

 If you’re lucky enough to have credentials to display after your name, ensure they are not the same size as your name – this can look overbearing and confusing.

 Depending on the type of industry you’re in, you may want to consider displaying your nickname too.
 This will show your company’s personality and could create a valuable talking point at networking events.